Medal of Honor: Duplicate medals

 Medal of Honor recipients may apply in writing to the headquarters of the service branch of the medal awarded for a replacement or display Medal of Honor, ribbon, and appurtenance (Medal of Honor flag) without charge.
 Primary next of kin may also do the same and have any questions answered in regard to the Medal of Honor that was awarded.
+This service applies to all military decorations, which can be "issued on a one-time basis and without charge to the recipient."

 Recipients

 On This Day In History: The Medal of Honor was created in 1862.